-- More than 700 open-to-the-public lectures and arts activities held on campus each year.
+- More than 740 open-to-the-public lectures, symposia, continuing education and arts activities held on campus each year.

 - Well-established academic outreach programmes, including Hands-on at Otago, Science Wānanga and the New Zealand Marine Studies Centre.

 - First New Zealand university to achieve Fair Trade status and to sign the international SDG Accord to pursue the United Nations’ Sustainable Development Goals.

 For further information, see the University of Otago Annual Report: